CodingThrust/AMAT5315-2025Fall-Homeworks/hw2/README.md

     2. Implement the three broadcasting functions
     3. Test your functions with sample data
     4. Explain what the `.` (dot) operator does in broadcasting

-    Concise: `.` broadcasts element-wise and fuses dotted ops to avoid temporaries.

 ## Task 4: (Optional) Design a new algebraic system in Julia